US Increases Scrutiny Over Chinese Land Purchases Near Military Bases

 While federal lawmakers have failed to pass laws against land purchases by adversarial foreign nations or their agents, states have done just that.

-Almost half the states have laws in some way restricting ownership or investments in private agricultural land, according to the National Agricultural Law Center.
+Almost half of U.S. states have laws that in some way restrict ownership or investment in private agricultural land, according to The National Agricultural Law Center.

 This year, Indiana and Georgia passed laws barring foreign adversaries’ ownership of land near military facilities and banning the acquisition of agricultural land in their states.